Forum Lecture: STREET…who owns the city?

 Architect Peter Barber worked with Richard Rogers and Will Alsop before establishing his award-winning practice in 1980.

 His work has won numerous RIBA and housing design awards.
-It has twice been mid-listed for the Stirling Prize and twice shortlisted for the International Aga Khan Award for architecture.
+It has twice been mid-listed for the Stirling Prize and twice shortlisted for the international Aga Khan Award for Architecture.

-In 2019, his work was the subject of a major retrospective exhibition entitled “100 Mile City
+In 2019, his work was the subject of a major retrospective exhibition entitled “100 Mile City and Other Stories” at the London Design Museum.

-In 2021 he was given an OBE, won the AJ Contribution to the Profession Award, and was awarded the RIBA Neave Brown prize for architecture.
+In 2021 he was given an OBE, won the AJ Contribution to the Profession Award, and was awarded the RIBA Neave Brown Prize for architecture.

 Barber has lectured about the work of the practice at many institutions, including the Royal Institute of British Architects, the Architectural League in New York, and numerous university schools of architecture including Helsinki, Pretoria, Ahmedabad, Mumbai, Burma, Munich, Genoa, Istanbul, and Colombo as well as Oxford University and The Bartlett – University College London.